eVRydayVR/Unity360PanoramaCapture/CapturePanorama/README.txt

 * Capture Every Frame (default off): When enabled, the Capture Key will start and stop the capturing of every frame to an image sequence.

 * Frame Rate (default 30): Sets the frame rate used during capturing when Capture Every Frame is enabled.
 Determines what Time.captureFramerate will be set to.

+* Max Frames To Record: If nonzero, will automatically stop after capturing this many frames.

 * Frame Number Digits: When Capture Every Frame is enabled, this determines the number of digits to use for the frame number in the filenames of the image sequence (default 6, sufficient for 4.6 hours at 60 FPS).